ClinkY99/VSoundCheckr/README.md

 # SoundCheckr
-Hello and Welcome SoundCheckr (Working Title).
+Hello, welcome to SoundCheckr (Working Title).
 This software is a **WORK IN PROGRESS** personal project, with the intention of streamlining the virtual soundcheck process.
 Currently SoundCheckr is only built for Windows, but support for MAC and Linux is planned.
 SoundCheckr is licensed under the GNU General Public License v3.0

 ### Features